Xpirix/download-ouverture-data/README.md

 ![image](./images/raw-content.png)

-I've translated it to Geopackage and loaded into QGIS the check for the spatial cover:
+I've translated it into Geopackage and loaded in QGIS to check for the spatial cover:

 ![image](./images/data-content.png)